Lunal98/go-sentinel/README.md

 # go-sentinel: A Go-based Process & State Manager

-go-sentinel is a lightweight, Go-based daemon designed to manage long-running processes (referred to as "states") and execute scheduled tasks based on system conditions or time.
+go-sentinel is a lightweight, Go-based daemon designed to manage long-running processes (referred to as "states") and execute scheduled checks based on system conditions or time.
 It provides robust state management, graceful process lifecycle control, and dynamic configuration reloading, making it ideal for maintaining the desired operational state of your system.

 ## ✨ Features

 * **State Management:** Define and transition between different operational states, each launching a specified long-running process with customizable handlers.
-* **Task Scheduling:** Execute one-shot or periodic tasks.
+* **Check Scheduling:** Execute one-shot or periodic checks.
-* **Conditional Task Execution:** Run tasks only when the system is in a specific defined state.
+* **Conditional Check Execution:** Run checks only when the system is in a specific defined state.
-* **Extensible Handlers:** Easily integrate new types of tasks or states (e.g., mount checks, process restarts, custom cmd wrappers).
+* **Extensible Handlers:** Easily integrate new types of checks or states (e.g., mount checks, process restarts, custom cmd wrappers).
 * **Robust Logging:** Provides detailed logging using `zerolog` for easy debugging and monitoring.

 ## 🚀 Getting Started